 Sarah Millin — Artist and Illustrator

-My next role was working as an artist in residence for an environmental charity, funded by Arts Council England.
+On my return to England, I was artist in residence for an environment charity, funded by Arts Council England.
 This involved playing with an exciting array of industrial waste for the purpose of developing an arts education programme and organising a national conference on creativity and re-use.

 Colour, play, pattern-making, texture and shape continue to inspire my creative practice.
-Little is thrown away and I re-use household and industrial waste items, alongside natural objects for collage, printing, painting and experimental image making.
+I re-use household and industrial items that would ordinarily have been thrown away.
+I love to combine these with natural objects for collage, printing, painting and experimental image making.